 Keywords not associated with a controlled vocabulary will be mapped to dcat:keyword;

-Keywords whose controlled vocabulary is the one of the INSPIRE spatial data themes are mapped to dcat:theme, and expressed by the corresponding URI in the INSPIRE Registry.
+Keywords whose controlled vocabulary is the one of the INSPIRE spatial data themes are mapped to dcat:theme and expressed by the corresponding URI in the INSPIRE Registry: http://inspire.ec.europa.eu/theme

+Keywords associated with other controlled vocabularies are mapped to dcat:theme.

+Following DCAT-AP recommendations, keywords from controlled vocabularies should be preferably specified with dereferenceable HTTP URIs.
+In such a case, the information concerning the originating controlled vocabulary can be omitted.

-Keywords associated with other controlled vocabularies are mapped to dcat:theme, expressed as a skos:Concept associated with a skos:ConceptScheme, and annotated with the textual content and reference date(s) in the relevant INSPIRE metadata elements.
-Both skos:Concept and skos:ConceptScheme will be blank nodes (i.e., no URIs will be used to denote them).
+When keywords cannot be specified with HTTP URIs, they should be modelled as a skos:Concept associated with a skos:ConceptScheme (modelling the originating controlled vocabulary), and annotated with the textual content and reference date(s) in the relevant INSPIRE metadata elements.

-In the last case, the representation of the information concerning the controlled vocabulary is illustrated in the following table.
+The representation of the information concerning the controlled vocabulary is illustrated in the following table.

 Table 6: Mappings for metadata element ‘originating controlled vocabulary’